xrayn/buffers_and_stuff/README.rst

 Tasks: The code contains a buffer overflow vulnerability.
 The goal of this excercise is to exploit this vulnerability and use it to spawn a shell.

-1. Locate the buffer overflow vulnerability inside the code
+#.
+Locate the buffer overflow vulnerability inside the code

-2. Compile your code as follows:
+#.
+Compile your code as follows:

    ``gcc -g stack_variables/stack.c -z execstack -o output/stack_exec_stack``

-3. Disable ASLR as follows:

-   ``./aslr_disable``

-4. Play around with the command line arguments and understand what happens inside the code
+#.
+Play around with the command line arguments and understand what happens
+   inside the code

    ``./output/stack_exec_stack parameter``

-5. Answer the following questions:

 #.
+Answer the following questions:

+   #.
 How many Bytes do you need to overflow until you receive a segmentation
       fault?

    #.
 How many Bytes are available in your buffer?

-6. Got to https://www.exploit-db.com/exploits/42179/ or look at the file ``exploit_shellcode.c``
+#.
+Got to https://www.exploit-db.com/exploits/42179/ or look at the file
+   ``exploit_shellcode.c``

-7. Locate the shellcode and find a way how to inject this code into your buffers.
+#.
+Locate the shellcode and find a way how to inject this code into your
+   buffers.

    - E.g. ``./output/stack_exec_stack $(python -c 'print "\x50..."')``

-8. Figure out the padding you will need between your buffer and the return address
+#.
+Figure out the padding you will need between your buffer and the return
+   address

-9. Figure out the correct address that points to your shellcode and overwrite the areturn address accordingly.
+#.
+Figure out the correct address that points to your shellcode and overwrite
+   the areturn address accordingly.
 (Note, X86_64 uses little endian byte order!)

-10. Put everything together in a single command line argument and execute your exploit.
+#.
+Put everything together in a single command line argument and execute your
+    exploit.

-11. There is a precompiled version of this program available.
+#.
+There is a precompiled version of this program available.
     ``output/stack_exec_root``.
 Use what you learnt and exploit this program instead.

     - Once you have a shell (this time this is a root shell)